-The Mountain Everest Max keyboard is a highly customizable gaming keyboard, and it's great if you don't always want to use the numpad, as you can just remove it. the hot-swappable switches are also great if you want to replace them.
-For a high-end gaming keyboard, there are a few downfalls, like some of its build quality issues, the lack of dedicated software on macOS, and the latency is higher than some other high-end gaming keyboards.
+The Mountain Everest Max keyboard is a highly customizable gaming keyboard, and it's great if you don't always want to use the numpad, as you can just remove it.
+The hot-swappable switches are also great if you want to replace them.
+For a high-end gaming keyboard, there are a few downfalls, like some of its build quality issues, the lack of dedicated software on macOS or Linux, and the latency is higher than some other high-end gaming keyboards.
 There are cheaper options available with better gaming performance, like the Corsair K100 RGB.

 The Corsair K100 RGB is better for gaming than the Mountain Everest Max, but they're different types of keyboards.
 The Corsair is a full-size keyboard with dedicated macro keys, and it feels better-built because it has PBT keycaps instead of ABS like on the Mountain.
 It's only available with linear switches, and the latency is much lower.
 On the other hand, the Mountain is a modular keyboard with a detachable numpad, so you can remove it to make it TKL.
 It's available with different Cherry MX switches, and it's hot-swappable, so you can put whichever switches you prefer.